NextGenIntelligence/trust-coin/README.md

 Additional recommended conventions for publishing and propagating transaction messages are described in the section, "Publishing and Propagating Transaction Messages".

+trust-coin is unique because it is not a specific currency but rather a flexible network that allows any individual or entity to issue and manage their own distributed cryptocurrency.
+Many currencies can coexist on a single network and the burden each currency places on peers is flexible as peers decide what role they will play in transmitting and storing transaction messages.
+It is recommended that peers contribute to propagating many different currency transaction messages but may store long term only those messages related to currencies that they accept.

 ##Creating a currency and Issuing tokens

 Anyone with a public/private cryptographic key pair can become an issuer of currency.